Investment Advisers Act Framework

 Cumulative Impact of Regulation

-Tax Reform/Retirement Savings
+Tax Reform and Retirement Savings

 Data Privacy/Cybersecurity